Aerospace engineers are developing technology to repair and refuel broken satellites in space.

 The most useful repair satellite will be able to complete multiple tasks, Ma said.
 During his career, he has worked on various projects relating to the robotic arms aboard the International Space Station and the former space shuttle program.
 His signature is floating in orbit on a piece of equipment aboard the space station.

-“This robot will be doing some control testing of algorithms and sensor technology,” Ma said, pointing to a human-sized robotic arm in his lab.
+“This robot will be doing some controlled testing of algorithms and sensor technology,” Ma said, pointing to a human-sized robotic arm in his lab.
 “We’re not simulating a specific mission but the tested new technology that can be used in future missions.”

 In his lab, Ma and UC senior research associate Anoop Sathyan are developing robotic networks that can work independently but collaboratively on a common task.